Skip to main content

 Online forms concerning Regulation No.2020/1783

-However, the decentralised IT system as an obligatory means of communication to be used for the transmission and receipt of requests, forms and other communication will only start applying from 1 May 2025 (the first day of the month following the period of three years after the date of entry into force of the Link opens in new windowimplementing act referred to in Article 25 (for further details see Article 35 of Regulation (EU) 2020/1783)).
+The decentralised IT system as an obligatory means of communication to be used for the transmission and receipt of requests, forms and other communication started applying from 1 May 2025 (the first day of the month following the period of three years after the date of entry into force of the implementing act referred to in Article 25 (for further details see Article 35 of Regulation (EU) 2020/1783)).

 The Regulation applies between all Member States of the European Union with the exception of Denmark.
 Between Denmark and the other Member States the Convention on the Taking of Evidence Abroad in Civil or Commercial Matters of 1970 applies.